ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 ```

 This last `const` here will prevent your code from compiling unless you've laid out your fields in an order that doesn't introduce unnecessary padding.
-If you're not familiar with the concept of alignment padding, [I've done a talk on the subject at RustConf 2023](https://www.youtube.com/watch?v=qkh8Fs2c4mY).
+If you're not familiar with the concept of alignment padding, I've explained more about it in the talk linked above.

 The core thing to retain about alignment padding is that it's necessary to uphold alignment constraints, which CPUs care about a lot: a value of a type must
 always be at an address in memory that's a multiple of its alignment.
 In structures, padding will be inserted between fields to ensure this constraint in respected.